VarunGumma/IndicTransToolkit/README.md

 ### Evaluation
 - `IndicEvaluator` is a python implementation of [compute_metrics.sh](https://github.com/AI4Bharat/IndicTrans2/blob/main/compute_metrics.sh).
 - We have found that this python implementation gives slightly lower scores than the original `compute_metrics.sh`.
-So, please use this function cautiously, and feel free to raise a PR if you have found the bug/fix.
+See [here](http://github.com/mjpost/sacrebleu/issues/259) for more information.
 ```python
 from IndicTransToolkit.IndicTransToolkit import IndicEvaluator